ARQ helps KBB and interior teams turn exported AutoKitchen room views into client-ready visuals without asking the

 If your team has already tried to polish AutoKitchen exports with tools like ChatGPT or Gemini, this is usually the

 missing piece.
-The risk comes from a loose review process, not from the idea of AI itself.
+The risk comes from having no automatic QA or controlled approval path, not from the idea of AI itself.

-What a senior designer or showroom owner should look for before approval
+What a senior designer or studio owner decides at approval

 Presentation quality second